 Sometimes, though, things don’t go as planned—and Branch believes that this is not just a part of life, but also a learning opportunity.
 “We like movies that have happy endings you can see from a mile away,” notes Branch.
 “But not every obstacle has a happy ending.”
 Even so, there are ways to put your best foot forward and power through the problem.
 “We all stumble,” he points out.
 “The difference is how we get up and move forward.”

 Branch believes that his personal victories are a result of a combination of factors: his own perseverance, having strong mentors like Codina, and an openness to learning from the failures that sometimes result from the complicated nature of the construction industry.
 From a childhood spent mending fences and learning how to draft the old-fashioned way, Branch’s dedication has led him to his dream job as executive VP for a real estate developer, working with his mentor.
 It just took courage, preparation, and the willingness to say ‘yes’ to opportunity.

 Builders Without Borders

 In addition to his work at Codina Partners, Branch is a board member for the faith-based organization Mission to Haiti (MTH), which focuses on child sponsorship.
-Sponsored children have the opportunity through MTH for education, meals each school day, healthcare, and introduction to the gospel of Jesus Christ.
+Sponsored children have the opportunity through MTH for education, meals each school day, healthcare, and religious education.
 For the last seven years, he’s planned trips there; he’s distributed food, painted schoolhouses, worked on other light construction projects, and has even sponsored a child.
 “It’s the poorest country in this hemisphere, if not the entire world,” says Branch.
-Helping “equip Haitians to change Haiti for Christ” is a cause about which he’s extremely passionate.
+Helping the people he’s met in Haiti is a cause about which he’s extremely passionate.